jonathf/gls/README.md

 Compatability
 =============

-The executable is a python script, so it only works in Linux/Mac.
+The executable is a python script, so it only works in Linux/Mac/Windows.
-(However, a one line batch script: `python c:\path\to\gls` should be possible in Windows.)